VU-QDA/data-management/README.md

 TLDR;
-* Use GitHub for code, Google Drive (VU account) and Zenodo as much as possible.
+* Use GitHub for code, Google Drive (VU account) [*shared drive*](https://drive.google.com/drive/u/2/folders/0ABiXQV53pij4Uk9PVA) and Zenodo as much as possible.
 * Working with sensitive data?
 Liaise with the data owner for solutions.
 Make sure that data can be stored for 10 year.